-Proving damages is a big part of a victim's internet defamation case.
+Proving damages is a big part of a business victim's internet defamation case.
 Those damages fall into a variety of categories:

 - Compensatory damages, also known as actual damages